AdityaBhatt3010/Blind-SQL-injection-with-conditional-responses-BurpSuite-Lab/README.md

 ![1](Blind_SQLi/1.png)

 ➤ **Why?**
-We want the baseline request containing the **TrackingId** parameter.
+This gives us the baseline request so we know exactly where the **TrackingId** parameter is included and how the app behaves.

 ---